Dr Alex Smith, Department of Sociology and Dr Martin R. Skinner, Department of Psychology Published

 “That potential to mark out a different path was not fully exploited,” says Alex.
 “But after an SNP government was elected in 2007, we started to see some changes in Scotland.
 We saw the abolition of fees for universities, the abolition of payment for prescription drugs on the NHS and things like that.
 They were little things but they were happening at a time when England was diverging from that path under Blair’s Labour government.
 More recently, under the Tory-Lib Dem coalition, now there is a very strong demarcation between Scotland’s brand of social democracy and England’s principles.”

-Read the first article in this two part series, in which our historians explore what brought Britain together.
+Read the first article in this two part series, where Dr Gabriel Glickman and Dr Sarah Richardson, Department of History, explore what brought Britain together.

 Dr Alexander Smith is the author of ‘Devolution and the Scottish Conservatives: banal activism, electioneering and the politics of irrelevance’ (2011, Manchester University Press).
 He is also a Senior Leverhulme Research Fellow in the Department of Sociology at the University of Warwick.